Slasher4k/aaronhatchard/_posts/2019-02-22-react-fairtasker.md

 On smaller screens we also see that only one component, either the `TasksLeft` component or the `TasksRight` component containing `TaskDetails` is shown at a time and that `TasksMap` is never shown.

-For our design we are going to use the material design pattern provided by [material-ui][material-ui]{: .white .white-hover-dots rel="nofollow"} and to make our components responsive we will use the [react-responsive][react-responsive]{: .white .white-hover-dots rel="nofollow"} module.
+For our design we are going to use the material design pattern provided by [material-ui][material-ui]{: .white .white-hover-dots target="_blank" } and to make our components responsive we will use the [react-responsive][react-responsive]{: .white .white-hover-dots target="_blank" } module.

 ## Initial Setup
 {: .dotted .white-dots}